WhidRubeld/react-native-code-snippets/README.md

-# react-native-code-snippets-
+# react-native-code-snippets

-Codebase of various functionalities for React Native / TypeScript projects.
+This repository contains links to Gist examples and practical articles on implementing various functionalities in React Native applications.
+Here you will find examples of using Redux, navigation, working with APIs, and much more.
+This repository is intended for developers looking for specific examples and best practices for their React Native projects.